SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 It is a decent start, and we can make our first commit.

-We have implemented the `MembershipAssertion` trait for `&str` type.
+We have implemented the `MembershipAssertion` trait for the `&str` type.
 We also need the methods of the `MembershipAssertion` trait for the `String` type.

 Let's implement the trait for the `String` type.